Zubin Varla: Career

 In 2009, he played in Shakespeare's Twelfth Night as Feste alongside Derek Jacobi.
 In 2010, he appeared in I, Claudius as Herod Agrippa.

-In 2013 Varla featured as Leo Kamali in the 4th season of Strike Back.
+He starred in Equus, which premiered at Theatre Royal Stratford East, later moving to Trafalgar Theatre.

-In 2013 Varla portrayed Gustav Mahler in a performance with the London Arts Orchestra.
+In 2013, Varla portrayed Gustav Mahler in a performance with the London Arts Orchestra.
+The same year, he featured as Leo Kamali in the 4th season of Strike Back.
 In 2014 he featured in 5 episodes of The BBC's production of Our Girl as Qaseem.

-In 2018 he played Bruce in the off-West End production of Fun Home at the Young Vic and was nominated for an Olivier Award for Best Actor in a Musical.
+In 2018, he played Bruce in the off-West End production of Fun Home at the Young Vic and was nominated for the 2019 Olivier Award for Best Actor in a Musical.

-In 2019 he played a pianist who is obsessed with Theolonious Monk, the Astronomer, the Subway Driver, and the Usher in the Off-West End Production of Dave Malloy's Ghost Quartet in its UK premiere.
-Due to the complexity of his role, he stated in an interview with the Boulevard Theatre in Soho, where the show ran, that "I suppose I'm also simply one of four storytellers."

-In 2022 he will appear in Tammy Faye at the Almeida Theatre.
+In 2019 he played the Astronomer, the Subway Driver, and Edgar Usher in the Off-West End production of Dave Malloy's Ghost Quartet in its London premiere.
+In 2022, he appeared in Tammy Faye at the Almeida Theatre, for which he won the 2023 Olivier Award for Best Supporting Actor in a Musical.

+In 2023 he played the role of Harold Stein in Hanya Yanagihara‘s “A Little Life”.
+Originally performed at The Harold Pinter theatre in London, it later transferred to The Savoy Theatre for an extended run.